 We’d recommend researching the whole concept and as many moves as possible so you can understand where your Pokemon’s move set stands in a PvP scenario.

 Here are tips of the more advanced variety summarized:

 These tips are all well and good but they don’t help you decide which three Pokemon to send into battle.
 Which species you should choose depends on what league is currently active.

-There's plenty to more to learn about GO League Battles but these tips should put you in a good position to rack up a few wins.
-Pokemon Go's Battle League starts with Great League, with the Ultra and Master League periods coming in the following weeks.
+There’s plenty to more to learn about GO League Battles but these tips should put you in a good position to rack up a few wins.
+Pokemon Go’s Battle League Great League portion has already concluded and we’re currently in the middle of Ultra League.